buk7456/Arduino-LoRa-RC-transmitter-and-reciever/README.md

 <br>I have also tested the frequency hopping feature and it is stable enough.
 <br>The transmitter to receiver update rate is about 40 frames a second which is sufficient to control an RC model.
 There are no issues experienced with the servo control either.

-## Limitations
-1. No basic telemetry support.
-2. No dedicated trim buttons.
-However we can access trim from the home screen by holding the select key.